Wire-Network/wire-docs/docs/guides/how-to-submit-a-transaction.md

 ## Overview

-This how-to guide provides instructions on how to submit a transaction with a single action  using various commands with the `clio` CLI tool.
+This guide provides instructions on how to submit a transaction with a single action on a contract using the `clio` CLI tool.
+It covers two methods: pushing an action directly or submitting a JSON transaction.

 ## Prerequisites